fengbintu/fengbintu.github.io/_pages/research.md

 [Apr.
 2017] **Thinker and DNA, Reconfigurable AI Chip.**

-- DNA: [Deep Convolutional Neural Network Architecture with Reconfigurable Computation Patterns](http://ieeexplore.ieee.org/document/7898402/) (**TVLSI popular paper.
-No.5/2/6/8/8 Downloaded Manuscripts in 2017~2021: 6 Times Monthly No.1 since Sep.
+- DNA: [Deep Convolutional Neural Network Architecture with Reconfigurable Computation Patterns](http://ieeexplore.ieee.org/document/7898402/) (**TVLSI No.5/2/6/8/8/9 Downloaded Manuscripts in 2017~2022: 6 Times Monthly No.1 since Sep.
 2017.**)
   - I designed a deep convolutional neural network accelerator (DNA) targeting flexible and efficient CNN acceleration.
 This is the first work to assign Input/Output/Weight Reuse to different layers of a CNN, which optimizes system-level energy consumption based on different CONV parameters.
 - Thinker: [A High Energy Efficient Reconfigurable Hybrid Neural Network Processor for Deep Learning Applications](http://ieeexplore.ieee.org/document/8207783/) (**JSSC'18**)
   - A reconfigurable multi-modal neural network processor (Thinker) was fabricated based on the DNA architecture, supporting CNN, RNN, and FCN.